jumogehn/vimrc/README.md

 Thanks to the contributors(known and unknown) from the above, we could happy vim.

-Any feedback including contributing is highly welcome.
+Any feedback including contributing is highly hunted.
 - Some good vim script snippets,
 - Some good settings,
 - Some good configurations,